“Out of the box,” Mozilla’s Firefox browser is widely regarded as the most privacy-friendly mainstream browser available.

-Note that at time of writing, Mozilla has promised upcoming versions of Firefox will feature built-in canvas fingerprinting protection.
-If and when this becomes available, Canvas Defender should become redundant, Until then, however, I strongly recommenced its use.
+Note that at the time of writing, Mozilla has promised upcoming versions of Firefox will feature built-in canvas fingerprinting protection.
+If and when this becomes available, Canvas Defender should become redundant, Until then, however, I strongly recommend its use.

 This add- aims to improve your privacy while browsing by hosting CND resources locally.
 When your browser requests one of these CDN resources, the application is blocked, and you are served up a local version instead.